Glutamine: essential amino acid for your well-being

 Indeed, it is a precursor of GABA, a neurotransmitter that helps reduce neuronal excitability and promote relaxation and sleep.

-5. The benefits for the skin
+5. Benefits for the skin

 It also contributes to skin health.
 It helps maintain hydration, promotes healing, and can reduce signs of aging by supporting collagen production.